paraswap/paraswap-sdk/README.md

 ```

-By analogy to constructPartialSDK, you can leverage a lightweight version of the sdk for fetching only
+By analogy to ```constructPartialSDK```, you can leverage a lightweight version of the sdk for fetching only

 ```typescript
 import { ParaSwap } from '@paraswap/sdk'